boogy/apache/README.md

 Ubuntu apache server
 =====================

-Docker image based on ubuntu which provides apache server with php and ssl.
+Docker image based on debian which provides apache server with php and ssl.

 Pull from docker hub
 ```bash